Alliance for Global Education

 Last summer, I couldn't imagine that my first experience abroad was going to the opposite of the side in India.
 And I thoroughly enjoyed my time at Manipal this Fall.
 First, our program director (Smriti) was my and other students main go-to person.
 She was always up to talk about things when we needed to and was very supportive.
 In terms of public health immersion, our out-of-the-classroom public health visits to local government and nonprofit organizations was deeply informative and eye opening.
 Also, our professors had public health experience and were more than willing to share them.
 I left with a new perspective on India's public health system and efforts!

 On a personal note, I had a wonderful roommate and made some great friends that I still talk to!
-Also, I really felt as though I gained confidence and fulfillment while there because of the directed research project and volunteering within the community!
+Also, I really felt as though I gained confidence and fulfilment while there because of the directed research project and volunteering within the community!
 I can't express enough how Manipal challenged on a personal level and allowed me to grow.

 Cultural immersion in Varanasi